nicolewhite/algebra.js/index.md

 <h1>Build a Quadratic Equation</h1>

-First let's build an expression!
-Multiply or divide the expression by integers; add or subtract from the expression either integers or the variable `x`.
+This is a short example of something you could build using `algebra.js`.
+First, let's build an expression!

-<div id="expressionDiv"></div>
+<div id="expression"></div>

 <table>
     <tr>